American Music Awards of 2002

 The 29th American Music Awards were held on January 9, 2002, at the Shrine Auditorium, in Los Angeles, California.
 The awards recognized the most popular artists and albums from the year 2001.

+The nominations were announced on November 13, 2001, with Alicia Keys leading the nominations with five nods, followed by Destiny's Child, Shaggy and Tim McGraw with three each.

+All nominees are listed below, and the winners are listed in bold.